encoredev/encore/docs/how-to/file-uploads.md

 ## Handling large files

 In order to not run into a **Maximum request length exceeded**-error when uploading large files you might need to adjust the endpoints `bodyLimit`.
 You can also set the `bodyLimit` to `null` to allow for unlimited file size uploads.
+If unset it defaults to 2MiB.

 ## Retrieving files from the database